taram99/Bias-Detection-in-Clinical-AI-datasets-using-LLMs/README.md

 # Repository contents
 ## Datasets
-This repository includes two datasets:
+This repository includes two datasets: data_new.csv and diabetes_data.csv
--data_new.csv
--diabetes_data.csv

 ## Manual Audits
--Manual audit for comorbidities dataset (data_new.csv) -Manual audit for diabetes dataset (diabetes_data.csv)
+Manual audit for comorbidities dataset (data_new.csv) and a manual audit for diabetes dataset (diabetes_data.csv)

 These manual audits include:
 -Group representation and outcome rates across race, gender, and age group